 Figure 1 illustrates the reflection for the same frequency range (0.5 – 10 Ghz) as measured by BAE Systems, Great Baddow.
 The variation with the common trend present in all simulation results is so large, that it has to be asked whether the layout of the measured antenna completely corresponds with the structural information made available.
 It seems very unlikely that all published simulation results should be so full of errors.
 We would like you to bear in mind that the published simulation results represent state of the art 3D EM simulation and their accuracy and agreement with measurements have been verified over the years by thousands of users of these methods.
 A possible explanation for the deviation would be the confirmed presence of an SMA launcher in the real antenna model, which was additionally given as the explanation for the enormous ripple (see MWEE Feb.
 2001 edition).

 User friendliness, along with the accuracy and speed of calculations, is an important criterion of modern CAE packages.
 Often a large part of the time available for design and analysis will be used for the inputting of data.
 The input times submitted by the competitors vary greatly.
 They range from 10 to <120 minutes.
 Many customers have already certified that CST microwave studio® has the most easy to use interface of all EM simulation programs.
 Ironically, the makers of this software submitted the longest input time.

 Microwave Engineering Europe have unveiled their CAD Benchmark 2000 - a free space electromagnetic problem based on a balanced antipodal Vivaldi antenna.
-The results achieved using CST MICROWAVE STUDIO can be viewed here or alternatively on the MEE website.
+The results achieved using CST MWS can be viewed here or alternatively on the MEE website.

-The Vivaldi Antenna was modeled with CST MICROWAVE STUDIO.
+The Vivaldi Antenna was modeled with CST MWS.
 The structure was built as a fully parametric model and the real thickness of the metallic layers (17µm) was taken into account.

 S-Parameters and Input Impedance